Gwaldam: Geography

 Gwaldam is located at 30.02°N 79.57°E. It has an average elevation of 1,940 m.
 It is 20 km from Baijnath, capital of medieval Katyuri kings and 25 km from Kulsari the famous camp station of Nanda Devi Raj Jat.

-Gwaldam is a small town itself, the main reason for its prosperity is its being a junction of Kumaon and Garhwal and many paths lead to different areas and villages.
-It is also a base camp for the trekkers who enter from Kathgodam (Nainital) railhead on trekking route to Lord Curzon Trail (Kuari Pass), Nanda Devi Raj Jat and Roopkund.
-Once it was a mandi for potato and apple trade.
+It serves as a base camp for trekkers who enter from Kathgodam (Nainital) railhead on trekking route to Lord Curzon Trail (Kuari Pass), Nanda Devi Raj Jat and Roopkund.